laas/toaster/README.md

 This framework could be used for various application, from navigation to joint action, from situated dialogue to temporal reasoning on events.

+Nodes included:

+PDG: Perception Data Gathering
+This node will collect all the perception data (agents configuration, object positions...).
+These data will be cast in toaster-lib data types and send in topics.

+SPAR: SPAtial Reasoning
+This node will use the data from PDG to compute geometric facts concerning the environment.